 Singapore is home to a number of universities offering research and educational opportunities in nanotechnology.
-Provided below is a list of universities in Singapore and the academic courses or research opportunities they offer.
+These organizations and the academic courses or research opportunities they offer is listed below:

-- Institute of Materials Research and Engineering (IMRE) - IMRE is committed to high-quality, extensive materials research and development for enabling technology platforms which support growth of new industry capabilities.
-Leveraging on these capabilities several R&D programmes have been established, including research on organic solar cells, nanocomposites, flexible organic light-emitting diodes (OLEDs), solid-state lighting, nanoimprinting, microfluidics and next generation atomic scale interconnect technology.
+- Institute of Materials Research and Engineering (IMRE) - IMRE is committed to high-quality, extensive materials research and development for enabling technology platforms which support the growth of new industry capabilities.
+Using these capabilities, several R&D programmes have been established, including research on organic solar cells, nanocomposites, flexible organic light-emitting diodes (OLEDs), solid-state lighting, nanoimprinting, microfluidics and next-generation atomic scale interconnect technology.

-- Nano Biomechanics Lab – operates as a part of the Department of Bioengineering.
-State of the art facilities to conduct multidisciplinary research in the areas of micro & nano biomechanics and mechanobiology.
+- Nano Biomechanics Lab – operates as a part of the Department of Bioengineering, and has state of the art facilities to conduct multi-disciplinary research in the areas of micro and nano biomechanics and mechanobiology.

-- Nanocore – is funded by the National University of Singapore.
-It is open to research staff and students who want to work across traditional scientific and engineering disciplines to achieve progress in the technology on the nanoscale.
-The center offers NanoCore PhD scholarships as well.
+- Nanocore – funded by NUS, this is open to research staff and students who want to work across traditional scientific and engineering disciplines to achieve progress in the technology on the nanoscale.
+The center also offers NanoCore PhD scholarships.

-- Silicon Nano Device Laboratory – SNDL is a part of the Department of Electrical and Computer Engineering.
+- Silicon Nano Device Laboratory – part of the Department of Electrical and Computer Engineering.
 The lab offers nanotechnology-based research opportunities.

 - Nanoscience and Nanotechnology Initiative - aims to promote nanotechnology research.
 It facilitates research efforts by NUS faculties, researchers and students.

-Singapore-MIT Alliance – offers the Advanced Materials for Micro- and Nano-Systems (AMM&NS) degree program.
+Offers the Advanced Materials for Micro and Nano-Systems (AMM&NS) degree program.

-A team of researchers at Nanyang Technical University have developed silica coated stirrer bars made up of iron oxide nanoparticles.
+A team of researchers at Nanyang Technical University have developed silica-coated stirrer bars made up of iron oxide nanoparticles.
 The nanoparticles are lined up for form chains about 40nm long.
-Their diminuitive size means they can be used in the tiny channels in lab-on-chip devices.
+Their diminutive size means they can be used in the tiny channels in lab-on-chip devices.
 Their size also enables them to stay suspended in a solution and they can efficiently mix small volumes down to a few picoliters.

-In October 2012, researchers based at Singapore’s Nanyang Technological University (NTU) and A*STAR Institute of Microelectronics (IME) developed a low cost yet efficient thin film solar cells.
-The NTU-A*STAR nano-structured solar cells is stated to produce a current of 34.3mA/cm2, setting a world record for a silicon solar cell of its kind.
+In October 2012, researchers based at Singapore’s Nanyang Technological University (NTU) and A*STAR Institute of Microelectronics (IME) developed a low cost, yet efficient thin-film solar cell.
+The NTU-A*STAR nano-structured solar cell is stated to produce a current of 34.3mA/cm2, setting a world record for a silicon solar cell of its kind.